SimonCropp/Argon/docs/ContractResolver.md

 <code lang="cs" source="..\Src\Tests\Documentation\PerformanceTests.cs" region="JsonConverterContractResolver" title="Use JsonConverter with IContractResolver" />

         <para>This example sets a <codeEntityReference>T:Argon.JsonConverter</codeEntityReference> for a type
         using an IContractResolver.
-Using a contract resolver here is useful because DateTime is not your own type and it is not possible to place a JsonConverterAttribute on it.</para>
+Using a contract resolver here is useful because DateTime is not an owned type and it is not possible to place a JsonConverterAttribute on it.</para>

 <code lang="cs" source="..\Src\Tests\Documentation\ConditionalPropertiesTests.cs" region="ShouldSerializeContractResolver" title="Conditional properties with IContractResolver" />

         <para>This example sets up <link xlink:href="ConditionalProperties">conditional serialization for a property</link> using an IContractResolver.
-This is useful if you want to conditionally serialize a property but don't want to add additional methods to your type.</para>
+This is useful to conditionally serialize a property but don't want to add additional methods to the type.</para>
       </content>
     </section>
     <relatedTopics>